ssarkisy/Delta-Theory/Geometrical Model of Nature/20 - Informational Layer/50 - Mapping to General Relativity/The Noether Core is an Oblate Spheroid.md

 - Planetary oblateness and its effect on satellite orbits
 - Stellar rotation and frame dragging
 - Gravitational wave emission from deformed bodies

+### 5. Synthesis with General Relativity

+The emergent, deformable oblate spheroidal geometry of the Noether Core provides a physical structure that is a natural fit for the mathematical techniques developed to model gravitating bodies in General Relativity.
+The mathematical framework of GR, particularly its use of oblate spheroidal coordinates and dynamic stress-energy tensors, can thus be re-contextualized as an effective theory describing the behavior of these fundamental assemblies.
+The Noether core is therefore a geometrical fit with the mathematical techniques used in general relativity in an abstract model, providing a potential physical basis for the abstract geometric concepts of GR.